Qasim al-Raymi

 Qasim Muhammad Mahdi al-Raymi (قاسم محمد مهدي الريمي; 5 June 1978 – 29 January 2020) was a Yemeni militant who was the emir of al-Qaeda in the Arabian Peninsula (AQAP).
 Al-Raymi was one of 23 men who escaped in the 3 February 2006 prison-break in Yemen, along with other notable al-Qaeda members.
 Al-Raymi was connected to a July 2007 suicide bombing that killed eight Spanish tourists.
 In 2009, the Yemeni government accused him of being responsible for the running of an al-Qaeda training camp in Abyan province.
-After serving as AQAP's military commander, al-Raymi was promoted to leader after the death of Nasir al-Wuhayshi on 12 June 2015.
+After operating as AQAP's military commander, al-Raymi was promoted to leader after the death of Nasir al-Wuhayshi on 12 June 2015.

 Early life, Afghanistan and al-Qaeda in Yemen

 Al-Raymi was born on 5 June 1978 in the Raymah Governorate, near the Yemen capital of Sana'a.
 He was a trainer at an al-Qaeda camp in Afghanistan during the 1990s before returning to Yemen.
-In 2004, he was imprisoned for five years for being suspected in a series of embassy bombings in the capital.
+In 2004, he was imprisoned for five years over suspected involvement in a series of embassy bombings in the capital.

 After escaping from prison in 2006, al-Raymi, along with Nasir al-Wuhayshi, oversaw the formation of al-Qaeda in Yemen, which took in both new recruits and experienced Arab fighters returning from battlefields across Iraq and Afghanistan.

 The group claimed responsibility for two suicide bomb attacks that killed six Western tourists before being linked to the assault on the US embassy in Sana'a in September 2008, in which militants detonated bombs and fired rocket-propelled grenades.
 Ten Yemeni guards and four civilians were killed, along with six assailants.

 Founding of AQAP

 In January 2009, al-Raymi, along with three other men, appeared in a video calling for the foundation of al-Qaeda in the Arabian Peninsula, a unification of both al-Qaeda's Yemen and Saudi Arabian branches.
 He was introduced as AQAP's military commander.
 The other men were identified as Abu Hareth Muhammad al-Oufi, Abu Sufyan al-Azdi al-Shahri and Nasir al-Wuhayshi.

-Abu Hareth Muhammad al-Oufi was an AQAP field commander, Abu Sufyan al-Azdi al-Shahri was the Deputy of AQAP and Nasir al-Wuhayshi the former Emir of AQAP.
+Abu Hareth Muhammad al-Oufi was an AQAP field commander, Abu Sufyan al-Azdi al-Shahri was the deputy leader of AQAP and Nasir al-Wuhayshi the former emir of AQAP.